Articles

 February 2024 – Question Of The Month

-February 29, 2024 - By Sean Hagger, Associate, Lean Management & Leadership (Pharmaceuticals & Sustainability Tech)
+February 29, 2024 - By Sean Hagger, Managing Director (International), Lean Management & Leadership (Pharmaceuticals & Sustainability Tech)

 Question: How do you, and should you, adjust your leadership approach for different generations and different work ethics?